 Amitabh gives an entirely new perspective as we feel the emotions of the family accusing saint Kabir (famous poet and philosopher) who gave up regular life to find the higher truth.
 The lyrics fit perfectly in the situation of the film as everyone tries to cajole Kabir to be unselfish for once.
 Amitabh questions if finding enlightenment in return for giving so much pain and suffering to loved ones is worth it.
 Your home needs you more than anything in this world.

 Bujh ke yun andar hi andar, kyun rahega

 4. Channa Mereya (Ae Dil Hai Mushkil)

-Didn’t Karan Johar pull out the best from Arijit in his latest Ae Dil Hai Muskil?
+Didn’t Karan Johar pull out the best from Arijit in his latest Ae Dil Hai Mushkil?
 The heart-wrenching sadness of letting go of your lover is as much a consequence of the lyrics as it is of Arijit’s voice.
 Notice how it is Channa Mereya i.e. my moon which is to say that Alizeh will always remain Ayan’s love even though he is giving her away to someone else.
-The lyrics make you relive all the beautiful moments you spent with someone you had to say goodbye to.
+The lyrics make you relive all the beautiful moments you’ve spent with someone you had to bid goodbye to.

 Mehfil mein teri hum na rahe to, gam to nahi hai, gam to nahi hai

 Kisse hamari nazdeekiyon ke kam to nahi hai, kam to nahi hai